 - Sift your dry ingredients (flour, baking powder, salt) together in a medium mixing bowl and set aside.

-- In a large bowl mix together eggs, vanilla and almond extracts and whisk to fully combine.
+- In a large bowl mix together eggs, olive oil, vanilla and almond extracts and whisk to fully combine.
 Add in orange zest and mix.

 - In a small bowl mix together white sugar and brown sugar to combine.